israellandes/wp-to-hugo-exporter/README.md

-# WordPress to Hugo Exporter Script
+# WordPress to Hugo Exporter Bash Script

 Hugo a static site generator written in Bash